Drive sales on autopilot with ecommerce-focused featuresSee Features

 Let’s take a closer look at what you can expect from each.

-According to our latest reports (Q3 2020, BFCM 2020), one-third of all email conversions comes from automated messages, despite them accounting for less than 2% of total email sends.
-Black Mango generates even more–43% of revenue from automated welcome, cart abandonment, and cross-sell messages.
+Baking Steel generates even more–33% of revenue comes from automated welcome, cart abandonment, and post-purchase messages.
 So if you’re serious about increasing sales, powerful marketing automation should form a significant part of your ecommerce email marketing strategy.

 - Welcome email/series